Cristianhdez23/notebook-app/README.md

 ## Offline Mode

 - User inputs will persist in the browser thanks to the ```LocalStorage API``` provided by the browser.
-- Project can be run as a Progressive Web Apps(PWA).
+- The Project can be run as a Progressive Web Apps(PWA).
 Offline mode is supported.

 ## How to use Notebook App